Sciebo-RDS/Sciebo-RDS/docs/docs/documentation/development/microservices.md

 source: [Robert C. Martin](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)

 ## RDS Layers

 Layers are indexed from the outermost to the innermost.
 RDS consists of the following layers:
-- Layer 0 wraps the entire RDS application
+- Layer 0 contains services that provides the functionalities of the entire RDS backend to the integration plugins.
 - Layer 1 contains services that connect external and internal services to RDS.
 The containers in this layer are called **Ports**.
 - Layer 2 contains services that implement features.
 These containers are called **Use Cases**.
 - Layer 3 contains services that store information or are so essential for the entire system that they cannot be omitted.
 These containers are called **Central**.